luca-bassoricci/dependabot/README.md

 This feature requires for github access token to be configured.

 _Currently security updates are not supported in standalone mode_

+## Vulnerability alerts

+When `dependabot-gitlab` detects security vulnerability in a dependency but is unable to update it, it will create security vulnerability issue.

 # Adding projects